 President Lukashenko has been the target of sharp international criticism.
 Particular areas of concern include control of the bureaucracy and the media, the use of state security apparatus and the country’s poor human rights record.
 The Presidential elections in 2006 and 2010 and Parliamentary elections in 2009 and 2012 were also criticised by international observers, including the Organisation for Security and Cooperation in Europe (OSCE), for falling significantly short of international standards.

 The EU and US placed targeted sanctions on Belarus following the 2006 Presidential election, which were strengthened following the 2010 election and subsequent arrest of protesters and opposition candidates.
-More recently, however, the EU suspended its travel ban on Belarusian Foreign Minister Vladimir Makei in June 2013 to facilitate diplomatic contact with Belarus.
+Subsequently, however, the EU suspended its travel ban on Belarusian Foreign Minister Vladimir Makei in June 2013 to facilitate diplomatic contact with Belarus.

 President Lukashenko has directed effort into maintaining an amicable relationship with Russia, Belarus’s largest economic partner, despite some tensions over Russia’s hard line on energy trade, and regional dominance.
 Belarus is also moving toward economic integration with Russia and Kazakhstan (see below).